Gelmo/warfork-gametypes/README.md

   - Team FFA (TDM but you spawn w/ weapons)
 - gt_instap - Instagib Pack
   - Instagib (works on servers without g/sv_instagib set to 1, so you can play it on the Normal Weapons tab)
+  - Instagib Clan Arena (works on servers without g/sv_instagib set to 1, so you can play it on the Normal Weapons tab)
   - Gunblade Instagib (projectile instagib, splash damage does NOT count)
   - Rocket Instagib (projectile instagib, splash damage does count)
   - Slide (rocket and grenade instagib (with splash damage) but CA style, typically played on slick maps)